camaraproject/Commonalities/documentation/API-design-guidelines.md

 - It is HIGHLY recommended to have random-based pattern (e.g. UUIDv4 or another one.
 Anycase it is an implementation topic not design one)

-#### Resource-based subscription
+#### Resource-based (explicit) subscription

 A resource-based subscription is a event subscription managed as a resource.
+This subscription is explicit.
 An API endpoint is provided to request subscription creation.
 As this event subscription is managed as an API resource, it is identified and operations to search, retrieve and delete it must be provided.

 Note: It is perfectly valid for a CAMARA API to have several event types managed.
 The subscription endpoint will be unique but 'eventType' attribute is used to distinguish distinct events subscribed.